 If you’re having friends over for the big count down, make sure you follow these tips and tricks for impressive and stress free catering:

 1) Fun is foremost: A fabulous new years eve party is all about fun, so being the hostest with the mostest is crucial.
-Spending time . . . → Read More: Recipe: Oysters with sauce vierge, and our top tips for NYE entertaining
+Spending time in the kitchen slaving over . . . → Read More: Recipe: Oysters with sauce vierge, and our top tips for NYE entertaining

 Thanks again to New Idea for spreading the Polish Christmas love across Australia!